The Rise of Virtual Citizenship

 “If you believe you are a citizen of the world, you are a citizen of nowhere.
 You don’t understand what citizenship means,” the British prime minister, Theresa May, declared in October 2016.
-Not long after, at his first post-election rally, Donald Trump asserted, “There is no global anthem.
+Not long after, at his first postelection rally, Donald Trump asserted, “There is no global anthem.
 No global currency.
 No certificate of global citizenship.
 We pledge allegiance to one flag and that flag is the American flag.”
 And in Hungary, Prime Minister Viktor Orbán has increased his national-conservative party’s popularity with statements like “all the terrorists are basically migrants” and “the best migrant is the migrant who does not come.”

 Citizenship and its varying legal definition has become one of the key battlegrounds of the 21st century, as nations attempt to stake out their power in a G-Zero, globalized world, one increasingly defined by transnational, borderless trade and liquid, virtual finance.
 In a climate of pervasive nationalism, jingoism, xenophobia, and ever-building resentment toward those who move, it’s tempting to think that doing so would become more difficult.
 But alongside the rise of populist, identitarian movements across the globe, identity itself is being virtualized, too.
 It no longer needs to be tied to place or nation to function in the global marketplace.